Revenue Growth for Tech Vendors Selling Product Through Tech Distribution

 The global forecast for the number of connected devices (Internet of Things; IoT) from 2015 to 2025 (in billion U.S. dollars)

 The concept of Hyper-convergence is growing at a rapid pace.
 The increase in data traffic, demand for cloud services, and expense of on-premise data storage have contributed to the growth of data centers and its evolvement to hyper-convergence infrastructure.

 Hyper-convergence basically offers users the benefits of cloud storage with the security and control of on-premise software.
-For a vendor and their channel partners, hyper-convergence systems streamline their data management procedures by combining server and storage resources with channel software in a scalable channel management, sales or marketing software.
-OR – For a vendor and their channel partners, hyper-convergence allows the creation of a preconfigured centralized channel management and storage system in a form of a scalable modular solution.
+For a vendor and their channel partners, hyper-convergence systems streamline their data management procedures.
+This occurs by combining server and storage resources with channel software in scalable channel management, sales or marketing software.
+Also, for a vendor and their channel partners, hyper-convergence allows the creation of a preconfigured centralized channel management.
+In Addition, hyper-convergence acts as a storage system in the form of a scalable modular solution.

 According to Nutanix, Hyper-converged infrastructure streamlines the deployment, management, and scaling of datacenter resources by combining x86-based server and storage resources with intelligent software in a turnkey software-defined solution.
-Separate servers, storage networks, and storage arrays can be replaced with a single hyper-converged solution to create an agile datacenter that easily scales with your business.
+Therefore, separate servers, storage networks, and storage arrays can be replaced with a single hyper-converged solution to create an agile datacenter that can be easily scaled with your business.